extemporelang/extemporelang.github.io/_docs/reference/concurrency.md

 (println (ipc:call "myproc" 'get_global))
 ~~~~

-So Scheme is all about message passing, and xtlang is all about shared
+So Scheme is all about message passing, and xtlang is all about shared memory.
-memory.
-This is by design, as xtlang is there to let you break all the
+This is by design, as xtlang is there to let you break all the rules when
-rules when performance matters.
-Now this does not mean that your xtlang
+performance matters.
+Now this does not mean that your xtlang code is definitely
-code is definitely *not* Scheme process (i.e. thread) safe. xtlang code
+*not* Scheme process (i.e. thread) safe. xtlang code can be Scheme process (i.e.
-can be Scheme process (i.e. thread) safe if you stick to the following
+thread) safe if you stick to the following three principles:
-three principles:

 1. Don't access global xtlang variables in your xtlang functions.
 2. Don't close over variables with top-level xtlang functions.
-3. Don't allocate heap <span role="doc">memory &lt;memory&gt;</span> in
+3. Don't allocate heap [memory]({{site.baseurl}}{% link
-    xtlang functions (zone and stack memory is OK)
+    _docs/reference/memory-management.md %}) in xtlang functions (zone and stack
+    memory is OK)

-If you stick to those three principles then your xtlang code should be
+If you stick to those three principles then your xtlang code should be Scheme
-Scheme process safe, although obviously you also need to be careful
+process safe, although obviously you also need to be careful about what
-about what **other** xtlang and native code that you call into.
+**other** xtlang and native code that you call into.

-Having said that, xtlang is there to allow you to break the rules---with
+Having said that, xtlang is there to allow you to break the rules---with great
-great power comes great responsibility, and all that rubbish.
-Indeed
+power comes great responsibility, and all that rubbish.
+Indeed xtlang allows you
-xtlang allows you to *completely* break the rules by giving you direct
+to *completely* break the rules by giving you direct access to native threads.
-access to native threads.
-Here's an xtlang example that completely
-breaks out of Extempore's "normal environment" by managing its own
+Here's an xtlang example that completely breaks out of Extempore's "normal
-native OS threads using standard fork/join semantics.
+environment" by managing its own native OS threads using standard fork/join
+semantics.

 ~~~~ sourceCode
 ;; sleep for 0-3 seconds